abhizer/abhizer.github.io/README.md

 *Mihai Budiu, Leonid Ryzhyk, Gerd Zellweger, Ben Pfaff, Lalith Suresh, Simon Kassing, **Abhinav Gyawali**, Matei Budiu, Tej Chajed, Frank McSherry, Val Tannen,* **“DBSP : Automatic Incremental View Maintenance for Rich Query Language,”** submitted to **The VLDB Journal**.

 > In this paper, we redefine Incremental View Maintenance and propose a solution using DBSP.
-DBSP is a simple but expres- sive language for describing computations over data streams.
+DBSP is a simple but expressive language for describing computations over data streams.
 We give an algorithm for converting a DBSP program into an incremental program.
 Finally we demonstrate how to build upon DBSP to support rich query languages like SQL.
 A practical implementation of this lies in: <https://github.com/feldera/feldera/tree/main/sql-to-dbsp-compiler>.

 ***Abhinav Gyawali,*** **“SocketDB: DBMS with Data Streaming via WebSockets,”** to be published in **Deerwalk Journal of Computer Science and Information Technology**, 2025.

-> In this paper, I describe my final year project, SocketDB, a lightweight SQL database that allows clients to subscribe to real- time updates through WebSockets.
+> In this paper, I describe my final year project, SocketDB, a lightweight SQL database that allows clients to subscribe to real-time updates through WebSockets.
 This paper argues that, in certain cases, this approach would reduce the load on the application server from constant requerying of the data by the client.

 ## Projects